 The kindly priest had taken Tolkien as his ward, along with his younger brother Hilary, when they were orphaned.
 They had lost their father, Arthur, at ages too young to remember him properly.
 Arthur had been an English bank manager in Bloemfontein, South Africa – where Tolkien was born on 3 January 1892 – and died in early 1896 due to complications from rheumatic fever.
 At the time, his wife Mabel and the two boys were away in England.

 With no wish to return to South Africa, Mabel moved to Sarehole on the outskirts of Birmingham.
 The effect this had on Tolkien was profound.
-Despite his mother struggling with a meagre income, Sarehole came to represent an ideal childhood.
+Despite his mother struggling with a meagre income, Sarehole came to represent an idyllic childhood.
 He was in the countryside, living a simple rural existence, able to watch the mill in action or pick mushrooms from the field of a local farmer, whom he called the ‘black ogre’.
 When he later wrote about the Shire, he was thinking of Sarehole.

 His bliss lasted only a short time.
 In 1900, Mabel converted to Roman Catholicism, to the outrage of her family, who stopped financial support, and then she moved the family so the boys could be nearer King Edward’s School.
 Tolkien felt the loss of the countryside keenly.
 Then in 1904, his mother succumbed to diabetes.
 From then on, Tolkien, a cheerful and sociable person at heart, could sink into deep despair at the fear of everything beautiful in the world being lost.